c24w/try-catch-finally.js/README.md

 `try-catch-finally.js`
 ======================

-Tested in the latest versions of Chrome, Firefox, Internet Explorer, Opera, Safari.
+Tested in the latest versions of Chrome, Firefox, Opera & Internet Explorer.
 (Test coverage is ongoing.)

 **See the [wiki](../../wiki) for more details.**